-4. Hardness Test on Bricks
+4. Hardness Test on Brick

 The hardness of bricks generally implies the resistance of bricks to scratch.
 For this test, the brick is scratched with a sharp tool or fingernail.
 If the scratching does not leave behind any impression on the brick, it is considered as a hard brick.

-5. Shape and Size Test on Bricks
+5. Shape and Size Test on Brick

 To maintain the uniformity in the construction, the bricks must be of proper shape and uniform size.
 A good brick must have a proper rectangular shape with sharp edges.
 For this test, about 20 bricks from the stacked bricks are taken.
 The samples taken are then stacked along the length, breadth and height and duly compared.
 If all the bricks are of similar size, then they can be used in construction works.

-6. Colour Test of Bricks
+6. Colour Test of Brick

 Colour test of bricks simply involves the visual examination of bricks for acceptable bright uniform colour throughout the body of the brick.